SpicyMKL: Numerical experiments

+For SpicyMKL and ElastMKL, we report the result from two loss functions; the hinge loss and the logistic loss.
+We used $\lambda=0.5$ for ElastMKL.
+For SILP, SimpleMKL, LevelMKL and HessianMKL, we used the hinge loss.
+For SILP, we used Shogun implementation\footnote{http://www.shogun-toolbox.org} written in C++, and for SimpleMKL\footnote{http://asi.insa-rouen.fr/enseignants/\char"7E arakotom/code/mklindex.html}, LevelMKL\footnote{http://appsrv.cse.cuhk.edu.hk/\char"7E zlxu/toolbox/level\_mkl.html} and HessianMKL\footnote{http://olivier.chapelle.cc/ams/}, we used publicly available Matlab$^{ \textcircled{ {R}}}$ codes.
+We replaced the Mosek$^{ \textcircled{ {R}}}$ solver with the CPLEX$^{ \textcircled{ {R}}}$ solver for the linear programming and the quadratic programming required inside LevelMKL.

 The performance of each method is summarized in Figure~\ref{fig:UCIdata}.
-From top to bottom, are shown means of CPU time, test accuracy, and the number of kernels finally selected by the algorithms, with standard deviations over 10 trials.
-We can see that SpicyMKL tends to be faster than SimpleMKL (factor of 5 $\sim$ 80), and faster than HessianMKL when the number of kernels $M$ is large.
-In all datasets, SpicyMKL becomes faster as $C$ increases.
-This is because as the regularization becomes stronger the number of active kernels during the optimization decreases at a faster rate.
-Accuracies of all methods are nearly identical.
-This indicates that SpicyMKL properly converges to the optimal one.
-SpicyMKL using the logistic loss tends to show faster CPU time than that using the hinge loss.
-This is because, by the strict convexity of the conjugate function of the logistic loss, the Newton method in the inner loop (minimization of $\varphi_{\gamma}$ with respect to $\rho$) converges faster than the hinge loss.
-An interesting point is that although the logistic loss is often faster to train, yet the accuracy is nearly identical to that of the hinge loss.
-Moreover, when $C$ is large (strong regularization), the solution under the logistic loss tends to be sparser than that under the hinge loss.
-For the hinge loss, the number of kernels selected by SpicyMKL is almost the same as that selected by SimpleMKL.
+The average CPU time, test accuracy, and final number of active kernels, are shown from top to bottom.
+In addition, standard deviations are also shown.
+We can see that SpicyMKL tends to be faster than SILP (by factors of 4 to 670) and SimpleMKL (by factors of 6 to 60) and LevelMKL (by factors of 3 to 50), and faster than HessianMKL when the number of kernels $M$ is large (Ionospher, Wpbc \& Sonar).
+In all datasets, SpicyMKL becomes faster as the regularization parameter $C$ increases.
+This is because the larger $C$ becomes, the smaller the number of active kernels during the optimization.
+ElastMKL is even faster than SpicyMKL in all datasets.
+In particular, ElastMKL with the logistic loss shows the best performance among all methods.
+This is because the one step optimization method explained in \Secref{sec:onestepopt} does not require iterative procedure for logistic loss.
+Accuracies of all methods for block 1-norm regularization are nearly identical.
+Thus from the classification accuracy, the block 1-norm MKL using logistic and hinge loss seem to perform similarly.
+The accuracy for elastic-net regularization varies slightly depending on problems.

+SpicyMKL using the logistic loss tends to be faster than that using the hinge loss.
+This could be explained by the strong convexity of the conjugate of the logistic loss, which is not the case for the hinge loss.
+In fact, when $L^{\ast}$ is strongly convex, the inner Newton method (minimization of $\varphi_{\gamma}$ with respect to $\rho$) converges rapidly.
+Although the logistic loss is often faster to train, yet the accuracy is nearly identical to that of the hinge loss.

+When the regularization is elastic-net, the hinge loss gives sparser solution than the logistic loss.
+The number of kernels selected under elastic-net regularization is much lager than that under block 1-norm regularization as expected, and decreases as the strength of regularization $C$ increases.
+Under block 1-norm regularization, the number of kernels slightly decreases as $C$ increases.